 window.createjs.Ticker.setInterval(currentInterval);

-They literally change the frame interval and see if the FPS actually responds.
-If someone’s overridden the timing functions to speed-hack the game, this test will expose them.
-That’s actually pretty genius.
+They change the frame interval and check if FPS actually responds.
+If someone’s overridden the timing functions to speed-hack, this catches it.
+Detection codes 7002 (od/oc) or 2700 (ob).

 'script[src^="chrome-extension://fgpokpknehglcioijejfeebigdnbnokj"]'